tholman/overscroll/readme.md

 #### HTML

 There aren't any restrictions for the `html` overscroll can bind too, that said, you do need to position them (ideally off screen) yourself.
-Overscroll will only handle their movement.
+Overscroll will handle their movement.

 ```html
 <!-- Any element works, really -->